The world's GREATEST desserts – how many British favourites made the list?

 Vitaly Krivchikov/Shutterstock

 Hailing from the Piedmont region of Italy, the panna cotta is an exercise in beautiful simplicity.
-This dessert is formed by creating a sweetened cream, which is thickened with gelatine and chilled in a mould until set.
-This base can be flavoured with a number of different ingredients such as vanilla, cinnamon, rum or Marsala, and it's best served alongside a sharp fruit compote to contrast with the panna cotta’s smooth, creamy taste.
+This dessert is formed by creating a sweetened cream, thickening it with gelatine, then chilling it in a mould until set.
+This base can be flavoured with a number of different ingredients (such as vanilla, cinnamon, rum or Marsala wine).
+It's best served alongside a sharp fruit compôte to contrast with the panna cotta’s smooth, creamy taste.

 24. Qatayef, Middle East